TheGemini135/Lab1/README.md

 # ECE Labs & Projects
-Here you can find my latest projects and designs for analog and mixed-signal circuits using cadence in Virtuoso.
+Here you can find my latest projects and designs for analog and mixed-signal circuits, schematics, layouts, and documentations of each lab/project.